Battle of the Trebia: Prelude

-Formal battles were usually preceded by the two armies camping two to twelve kilometres (1–8 miles) apart for days or weeks; sometimes forming up in battle order each day.
+During the Punic Wars formal battles were usually preceded by the two armies camping two to twelve kilometres (1–8 miles) apart for days or weeks; sometimes forming up in battle order each day.
 During these periods when armies were encamped in close proximity it was common for their light forces to skirmish with each other, attempting to gather information on each other's forces and achieve minor, morale-raising victories.
 These were typically fluid affairs and viewed as preliminaries to any subsequent battle.
 In such circumstances either commander could prevent a battle from occurring; unless both commanders were to at least some degree willing to give battle, either side might march off without engaging.
 Forming up in battle order was a complicated and premeditated affair, which took several hours.
 Infantry were usually positioned in the centre of the battle line, with light infantry skirmishers to their front and cavalry on each flank.
 Many battles were decided when one side's infantry force was partially or wholly enveloped and attacked in the flank or rear.
 In 218 BC the two armies established camps about 8 km from each other on opposite sides of the River Trebia.
 The Romans' was on an easily defended low hill to the east of the Trebia and the Carthaginians' was on high ground to the west.